 - 1x VGA

-The QOTOM Q330G4 is a beast of a little firewall for home users.
-Its a little more expensive than our first choice, but it comes with a much beefier processor and integrated Wi-Fi.
-Additionally it drops the VGA port in favor of an HDMI port.
+Next on our picks for the best pfSense box is the Firewall Appliance is a beast of a little firewall for home users.
+Its a little more expensive than our first choice, but it comes with a quad-core Celeron processor.
+Additionally it drops the VGA port in favor of two HDMI ports.
+Additionally, it has a barrel lock connector to keep unauthorized access out of the box, protecting the hard drive from access.
 Here’s the spec rundown for this little guy:

 - Full support for AES-NI